Nicholaswogan/PhotochemPy/README.md

 **Requirements:**
 To install PhotochemPy, you must have the following installed on your system.
 - `Python` (>3.6.0) with the `numpy` package.
 I suggest using [anaconda](https://www.anaconda.com/) to install these regardless of your operating system.
 - A Fortran and C compiler.
-The GNU compiler collection, version >4.9.4 (includes `gfortran`, `gcc`, etc.).
+I suggest the GNU compiler collection, version >9 (includes `gfortran`, `gcc`, etc.).
 If you are using a Mac, install it with Homebrew: `brew install gcc`.
 For other operating systems [follow this GNU installation guide](https://gcc.gnu.org/install/binaries.html).

 **Python Module:** After satisfying the requirements, then follow these setups to install PhotochemPy